Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots: Model

 Now we consider the electron-phonon interaction in Si.
-In contrast to GaAs, only the deformation potential electron-phonon interaction is present in Si.
-Another important difference is that the band minimum in bulk Si is sixfold degenerate.
-However, because of the strain in SiGe/Si/SiGe quantum wells this sixfold degeneracy is broken and there are only two degenerate valleys of lowest energy.\cite{zwanenburg:rmp13} The confinement lifts the last degeneracy.\cite{zwanenburg:rmp13, goswami:nature07} Therefore, following Refs.~\onlinecite{herring:pr56, yu:book10}, the electron-phonon Hamiltonian for our system reads
+In stark contrast to GaAs, only the deformation potential electron-phonon interaction is present in Si.
+Another important difference is that the conduction band minimum in bulk Si is sixfold degenerate.
+However, because of the strain in SiGe/Si/SiGe quantum wells this sixfold degeneracy is lifted and there are only two degenerate valleys of lowest energy \cite{zwanenburg:rmp13, tahan:prb14, schaeffler:sst97, friesen:prb07}.
+These two minima in the conduction band are found at the wave vectors $\bm{k}_{+z} = k_0 \bm{e}_z$ and $\bm{k}_{-z} = - k_0 \bm{e}_z$, where $\bm{e}_z$ is the unit vector along the $z$ direction, i.e., the [001] direction, and $k_0 \simeq 9.5\mbox{ nm$^{-1}$}$ \cite{friesen:prb07}.
+The confinement, tunable by electric fields, lifts the last degeneracy, and in good approximation the two $z$~valleys at $\bm{k}_{\pm z}$ are the only valleys involved in the low-energy electron states \cite{zwanenburg:rmp13, goswami:nature07, tahan:prb14, friesen:prb07}.
+Therefore, following Refs.~\onlinecite{herring:pr56, yu:book10}, the electron-phonon Hamiltonian for our system reads